agileware/civicrm-end-user-guide/docs/searching/searchkit/what-is-searchkit.md

 The Having section is where you define any criteria to be applied after a 'Group By' (see further down).

-### With/Without (Joins)
+### With (optional)/With (required)/Without (Joins)

+You might want to find information that encompasses some columns of data that are not in the list available from the first entity selected.
 A join is the technical term for including more than one entity.
-In the UI you will see it referred to as `with`/ `without`.
-Once you joinm in another entity you may have more rows - for example in this case the search includes 'Contacts `with (optional)` Addresses'.
-The results will have one or more rows for each contact.
+In the UI you will see it referred to as `With (optional)` / `With (required)` / `Without`.
+Once you join another entity using `With (optional)` you may have more rows - for example in this case the search includes 'Contacts `with (optional)` Addresses'.
+The results will have more rows for contacts with more than one address, and one row if they have no addresses or one address.
+By contrast, joining another entity using `With (required)` may reduce the number of rows returned.
+For example, 'Contacts `With (required)` Addresses' will not show contacts that have no addresses.
 If they have zero or one address they will have one row.
-But if they have more than 1 then they will have one row per address -e.g here are the results for Timmy & his parents where Timmy has one known address, Mum has 2 and Dad has none.
+But if they have more than one then they will have one row per address -e.g here are the results for Timmy & his parents where Timmy has one known address, Mum has 2 and Dad has none.

 |Display Name|Location Type|Street Address|Is Primary|